maxfierke/mstrap/README.md

-The config will be written to disk in the default location when the `init` step runs, e.g. as part of running `mstrap -c https://url/to/config.yml` with no step specified, or `mstrap -c -c https://url/to/config.yml init`.
+The config will be written to disk in the default location when the `init` step runs, e.g. as part of running `mstrap -c https://url/to/config.yml` with no step specified, or `mstrap -c https://url/to/config.yml init`.

 ## Configuration